NELSON’S PURSUIT RACE – An historic revival race.

 The slowest boat to enter the race starts first and carries the French flag, with the remainder of the fleet representing the British in hot pursuit attempting to capture the French flag and claim victory for the Brits.
 Effectively, all boats are assigned a start time based on the size of the boat and its anticipated speed around the course.
 The first boat to cross the finish line is declared the winner!

 The race is held on New Year’s Eve day (locally known as Old Year’s Night) with the first start between 11:00 am and 12:00 noon below Fort Charlotte outside English Harbour.
-A skippers’ briefing is traditionally held at Antigua Yacht Club on the 29th of December and it is important that all entrants attend the briefing at which time they will be assigned their start time and provided with a detailed explanation of the course.
+A skippers’ briefing is traditionally held at Antigua Yacht Club late December and it is important that all entrants attend the briefing at which time they will be assigned their start time and provided with a detailed explanation of the course.
 In order for the Committee to allocate accurate start times, it is essential that entries are submitted as far in advance of the Race as possible.

 All proceeds from this race are donated to a very worthwhile charity – the St. John Hospice – which provides palliative care for the terminally ill in Antigua.
 In addition to the usual entry fee, the organisers appreciate additional donations of any amount to really boost the total funds raised for the charitable organisation which relies entirely on donations to continue to provide essential services.
 In 2012, the Nelson’s Pursuit Race raised close to EC $10,000 for this essential charity.